rafaelnco/painter/README.md

 ```

-Now taht we have the basic assets to get started, let us begin implementing our mobile frontend presentation: from now on everything is React Native code.
+Now that we have the basic assets to get started, let us begin implementing our mobile frontend presentation: from now on everything is React Native code.

 ---
 ## Implementation: dependencies